 To ensure that the core components of the device don’t overheat, the Archer AC1300 features a heatsink that helps in dissipating the heat.
 This boosts the performance and reliability of the device by manifolds.
-It has been designed to support high-performance computing like UHD, 4K video streaming, and online gaming.
+In addition, it has been designed to support high-performance computing like UHD, 4K video streaming, and online gaming.

 Thanks to the two external antennas, the AC1300 offers extensive network coverage.
 Plus, you can easily align the antennas for better coverage.
-The incorporation of wireless technology and advanced antennas ensures a wide range of stability and Wifi connection.
+Furthermore, incorporating wireless technology and advanced antennas ensures a wide range of stability and Wifi connection.

 The Archer T1300 is also compatible with all Windows operating systems, including Windows XP, 7, 8, 10, and 8.1.
 But, if you counter any problem regarding this, you can visit the product’s official site and get compatible drivers.

 It also supports WPA2/WPA encryption standards, and as such, your connection will remain safe from intruders.
-For easy download, upload, or UHD video streaming, this wireless networking device is also an excellent choice.
-It is packed with most of the essential features that are available in the best network card.
+This wireless networking device is also an excellent choice for an easy download, upload, or UHD video streaming.
+It is packed with most of the essential features available in the top network cards.

-Plus, it offers a 2-year warranty along with the technical support team that is available 24/7.
+Plus, it offers a 2-year warranty along with a technical support team that is available 24/7.

 The AC56 is one of the best budget PCIe wireless card from Asus, featuring a PCE Express design that allows you to connect the card directly to your motherboard.